 Over time further research has been put into this issue, and the results may be startling.
 The key conclusion is that scrolling is not to be avoided at all costs, and in many cases causes few (if any) problems.

-This article provides a good summary of the current thinking:
+The article Blasting the myth of the fold provides a good summary of modern thinking:

 Some of the observations made:

 - If users reaches a page they are looking for, they are more than happy to scroll.

 - If there is a clear reason and benefit to scrolling, users will do so.

 - If there is a visible indication that the page continues below the fold, users will be encouraged to scroll.

 These findings often relate to content pages, rather than navigation or homepages, but they are intriguing.

 What they do categorically show is that scrolling is no longer ‘evil’, to be avoided at all costs.
 This opens up some new possibilities for the intranet homepage.

 Newspaper homepages can be 9,000 pixels in length or more